What does the Bible have to say about living generously? Here are 13 Bible verses about giving and the generous life.

 Because we usually think about giving money when the topic comes up, I wanted to gather examples from the Bible of giving in other ways.

-There are many times people gave from their other resources in the Bible, but here are six passages that illustrate giving from all resources:
+There are many times people gave from their other resources in the Bible, but here are six generosity verses that illustrate giving from all resources:

 - The Good Samaritan compassion helped a wounded man in Luke 10.25-37.
 The Samaritan traveler in Jesus’ parable stopped and gave of his time and care first before he gave money.
 Others passed by—unwilling to give even of their time.